 Period: July 3 - 21, 2017

-Critical reading and interactive discussion (e.g. via Socrative) will emphasize the literature in history of the environment, environment and society, sustainable development, commons theory, political ecology/economy, with opportunities to explore related literature such as environmental health, degrowth, resource governance, and human geography.
+Critical reading and interactive discussion (e.g. via Socrative) emphasized the literature in history of the environment, environment and society, sustainable development, commons theory, political ecology/economy, with opportunities to explore related literature such as environmental health, degrowth, resource governance, and human geography.